 -

 If you're going to translate pages, optionally assign one or more translators for each language (except the site default language).
-In the Translator column, start typing the name of a person you want to be a translator, and then select the name from the list.
+In the Translators column, start typing the name of a person you want to be a translator, and then select the name from the list.

 -